Hall of Fame 2012

 Vice President of Public Relations at GoDaddy.com

 Elizabeth L. Driscoll graduated from Northern Arizona University with a Telecommunications degree in 1986.
-She now serves as Vice-President of Public Relations at GoDaddy, the world’s largest web hosting and internet domain name provider.
+She served as Vice-President of Public Relations at GoDaddy, the world’s largest web hosting and internet domain name provider for twelve years before launching The Star PR, LLC.

 After growing up in rural Cheboygan, Michigan, the Ponderosa Pine campus of Northern Arizona University instantly felt like a home-away-from-home.
 She was recruited to attend N.A.U. on a basketball scholarship as a member of the NCAA Division I team, known then as the “Lumber Jills.”
 Elizabeth benefited from Title IX, federal legislation aimed at giving girls the same opportunities as boys.
 She was once featured on the cover of the Detroit Free Press sports page for being the “only girl” at an all-boys NBA basketball camp, which helped spark her interest in the media.